 These programs include activities twice a week at different community schools, Saturday programs and holiday camps three times a year during the school breaks to keep the girls safe and off the streets.
 The activities are reproductive health, building leadership, basketball training and dancing, singing and poetry reading.

-In 2019 we started a Hydroponics Urban Farm to develop training for our young women, program funding, and means for community women to create food security and income.
-10 Peer Educators and 72 women have been trained in agribusiness and financial skills.
-Nourishing vegetables are now growing in the slums.
+training for our young women, provides a program for community women to create food security and income plus food for school lunches.15 Peer Educators and 72 women have been trained in agribusiness and financial skills.
+Based on the success of our pilot farm, we are expanding to more locations.